2014 Audi A4

 The character lines on the sides of the car work, with body-colored door handles.
 A sharp ridge runs from the rocker behind the front wheel rising to a point at the middle of the rear wheel, and this rise affects motion and accentuates the length of the car.
 There's another higher line that flows slightly arced over the front fender, straight back under the windows, and tapers down a tiny bit to the taillight; use your imagination a lot, and it rolls like smoke over a car in a wind tunnel.
 You have to look to see it, and it's most visible from the front three-quarter view, but it can be lovely.

-There are five wheel designs, some of them new.
-The standard 17-inch wheels are 10-spokes, and they look classy and terrific; ironically, the optional five-spoke 17s for wider tires are horrible.
+There are five wheel designs.
+The standard 17-inch wheels are 10-spokes, and they look classy and terrific; ironically, the optional five-spoke 17s for wider tires are horrible, in our view.
 Both of the 10-spoke 18s, for all-season and summer tires, are unique, and that's hard to do nowadays.
 The 19s lack the distinction they should have.
 We're not a fan of the biggest wheels and tires anyhow.
-They stick well but don't ride so well, and both tires and wheels cost a lot to replace when you burn them up or break them.
+They stick nicely but don't ride so well, and both tires and wheels cost a lot to replace.
 The 17-inch tires with taller sidewalls are better for rough roads.

 The S4 turns heads, with a presence befitting its power.
 Its stance is low in front thanks to a sport suspension, and shows off an aluminum hood, black grille and air intakes, splitter below the front bumper, four exhaust pipes with rear diffuser, and more aggressive wheels and tires.
 It looks great in red from the front, with the black contrasts there.

-It's quite busy in the cabin of an A4, but not in a bad way.
+It's quite busy in the Audi A4 cabin, but not in a bad way.
 There's just a lot that's available to control, and thankfully it's all fairly easy to reach.
 The console and center dash are angled toward the driver, and the center armrest top slides forward, enhancing ergonomic comfort.

 The chrome-ringed speedometer and tachometer aren't cluttered by graphics, and the instrument lighting is easy on the eyes, but the gauges lack the pristine functional beauty of the BMWs; same for the three-spoke leather-wrapped steering wheel, however there's an optional cool flat-bottomed Audi wheel.
 There are controls on the steering wheel, thumb wheels that spin and click through what you need, in particular on the display located between the speedo and tach.
 It can show the transmission gear, radio info, fuel range and economy, temperature and more.
 On the Prestige model, trip computer data, cruise control distances, and navigation data are added.